Mississippi State vs. Texas Tech Liberty Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Texas Tech Stats and Trends

-- In Texas Tech's 12 games this year, it has six wins against the spread.
+- Texas Tech has played 12 games, with six wins against the spread.

-- This year, the Red Raiders have just two against the spread wins in five games as an underdog of 8.5 points or more.
+- The Red Raiders have covered the spread twice this season when underdogs by 8.5 points or more (in five chances).

-- Texas Tech's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Texas Tech's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- When Texas Tech puts up more than 25.3 points, it is 4-3 against the spread and 5-2 overall.
+- When Texas Tech records more than 25.3 points, it is 4-3 against the spread and 5-2 overall.

-- Texas Tech is 6-4 against the spread and 6-4 overall when the team picks up more than 331.1 yards.
+- When Texas Tech totals more than 331.1 yards, the team is 6-4 against the spread and 6-4 overall.

 - This year the Red Raiders have turned the ball over 20 times, five more than the Bulldogs' takeaways (15).